 Native to South America, these perennial flowering plants (Begonia) grow in sub-tropical and tropical climates, although this species is a hybrid.
-Fortunately they deal the differences in the climate and grow in cooler conditions in temperate regions very well.
+Fortunately they deal the climate differences and grow in cooler conditions within temperate regions very well.

-Begonias have become some growers specialty like Orchids, Bonsais and African Violets have.
-This is because they're such a large genus and many have been hybridized.
-It's no wonder many specialize in Begonias, because they're also a beautiful looking flowering plant when grown correctly.
+Begonias have become some growers specialty like Orchids, Bonsais and African violets have.
+This is because there's many species within the genus and many have been hybridized.
+It's no wonder many specialize in Begonias, they're a beautiful looking flowering plant when grown correctly.

 Foliage: This species is a cane stemmed type Begonia that has thick stems and fairly large nodes.
 The name Angel wings was given for the shape of their leaves that are kind of like Angel wings.
 Leaves are glossy and have a red outer edge on some varieties and a red underside.
 The red underside makes them attractive when planted at a level indoors where the top and lower part of the plant can be seen.

-Level of care: Most growers and their homes can grow and maintain the Begonia Coccinea.
-Some aspects of care must be followed correctly such as keeping them out of direct sunlight, conditions not too dry and pruning regularly, otherwise quite an easy to maintain plant to have around the home.
+Level of care: Most growers and their homes can grow and maintain the Begonia coccinea.
+Some aspects of care must be followed strictly such as keeping them out of direct sunlight, conditions not too dry and pruning regularly, otherwise quite an easy to maintain plant to have around the home.

 |Max Growth (approx):||4ft tall or more if not pruned.|